Adobe Premiere Version History

 Premiere Pro CS3 (2007)

-Relatively minor release, includes a few nice features such as time remapping.
+Relatively minor release, including a few nice features such as time remapping.
 Now ships with Adobe Encore CS3.
-This version also sees a return of Mac support.
+This version also sees the welcome return of Mac support.